signalogic/SigSRF_SDK/mediaTest_readme.md

 <a name="CommandLineQuick-Reference"></a>
 # Command Line Quick-Reference

-Below are general command line notes and arguments that apply to both mediaMin and mediaTest, then followed by command line arguments specific to mediaMin or mediaTest.
+Below are general command line notes and arguments that apply to both mediaMin and mediaTest:

-> case sensitive<br/>
+> All command line options are case sensitive<br/>
 > <br/>
-> enter ./prog -h or ./prog -? to see a list of command line options (where prog = mediaMin or mediaTest).
-Mandatory command line options are shown with !<br/>
+> Enter ./prog -h or ./prog -? to see a list of command line options (where prog = mediaMin or mediaTest), where "prog" is mediaTest or mediaMin.
+Mandatory command line options are shown with "!"<br/>
 > <br/>
 > Comments in <a href="https://github.com/signalogic/SigSRF_SDK/blob/master/apps/mediaTest/cmd_line_options_flags.h">cmd_line_options_flags.h</a> start with 'm" or 'mm' to indicate which -dN options and flags (below) apply to both mediaMin and mediaTest and which apply only to mediaMin<br/>

+Below are command line options that apply to both mediaMin and mediaTest, followed by (i) a [section specific to mediaMin](#user-content-mediamincommandlinequick-reference) and (ii) a [section specific to mediaTest](#user-content-mediatestcommandlinequick-reference).

 ### Platform and Operating Mode